 Meet our Legacy Society Members

 Our donors have chosen to give back in extraordinary ways.
 Through estate planning, they have created meaningful, lasting legacies for future generations.
-Because of their generosity and foresight, NPF can continue work towards advances in Parkinson's care and research.
+Because of their generosity and foresight, Parkinson's Foundation can continue work towards advances in Parkinson's care and research.